layerfMRI/LAYNII/README.rst

 .. -*- mode: rst -*-

 LAYNII version 1.0.0
+The main purpose of this software suit is to provide layering tools that are not (yet) included in the major other fMRI analysis softwre packages.
+Most used programns are: **LN_3DGROW_LAYERS** to generate layermasks based on CSF and WM border lines, **LN_LAYER_SMOOTH** for layer-specific spatial smoothing, and **LN_BOCO** for BOLD correction in VASO.

 Tutorials on layering, layer-smoothing, columnar analysis here: https://layerfmri.com/category/code/ This project is licensed under BSD-3-Clause